OpenAPI-Center/oacenter-integration-support/README.md

 # oaboard-integration-support

-Groups support tools to integrate with oaBoard
+Groups support tools for integration with oaBoard

 It is composed of tools/plugins to be used in a client application, in order to communicate with oaBoard server.